 In this document we make a proposal for an IVOA standard data model for describing simulations.
-Indeed, apart from limited support for publishing model spectra in SSAP, there is as yet no IVOA standard dealing with the publication of simulations and their results.
 The primary goal of our proposal is to support discovery of simulations by describing those aspects of them that scientists might wish to query on, i.e. it is a model for meta-data describing simulations.
 This document does not propose a protocol for using this model.
-Two distinct IVOA protocols are in the make and both are supposed to use the model, either in its original form or in a form derived from the model proposed here, but more suited to the particular protocol.
+IVOA protocols are in the make and are supposed to use the model, either in its original form or in a form derived from the model proposed here, but more suited to the particular protocol.